-Thus, if e = (x, y) does not satisfy f, no guesses of the variables θ could complete e in an assignment that satisfy both φ_1 and φ_2 and the protocol will never be accepting; and if f(e) = 1, then if the two processors guess the proper values to compute φ_1 and φ_2 on the existing assignment (e, θ) that satisfies φ , both φ_1 and φ_2 will be satisfied, and the protocol will be accepting.
+Thus, if e = (x, y) does not satisfy f, no guesses of the variables θ could complete e in an assignment that satisfies both φ_1 and φ_2 and the protocol will never be accepting; and if f(e) = 1, then if the two processors guess the proper values to compute φ_1 and φ_2 on the existing assignment (e, θ) that satisfies φ , both φ_1 and φ_2 will be satisfied, and the protocol will be accepting.

 Remark 2.
-At the end of this section we obtain a similar lemma in order to obtain some results of independent interest relating best-case deterministic communication complexity and pathwidth.
+At the end of this section we obtain a similar lemma in order to obtain some results of independent interest relating best-case deterministic communication complexity and path-width.

-An outline of the lower bound proof is as follows: Given a CNF formula for the function $PERM_n$ and a variable partition as above we next define certain permutations called balanced.
+An outline of the lower bound proof is as follows: Given a CNF formula for the function $PERM_n$ and a partition of the variables as above we next define certain permutations called balanced.
 The number of balanced permutations can be upper bounded in terms of the non-deterministic communication complexity, by Lemma 2.
-Then in Lemma 3 we show that a CNF formula for the permanent function gives rise to a variable partition with relatively many balanced permutations.
-Combining this with Lemma 1 above and the well known relation between pathand tree-width gives the following lower bound result:
+Then in Lemma 3 we show that a CNF formula for the permanent function gives rise to a partition of the variables with sufficiently many balanced permutations.
+Combining this with Lemma 1 above and the well known relation between path- and tree-width gives the following lower bound result:

-Theorem 7 (lower bound for the permanent).
+Theorem 8 (lower bound for the permanent).
 Let $(\phi_n){n \in \mathbb{N}}$ be a family of CNF formulas $\phi_n(e, \theta)$ in n^2 variables $e = (e{ij})$ and s_n auxiliary variables θ such that :